-- Motorized Rock Tumbler – I use a $100 Lortone 3lb Capacity Tumbler for fast, professional results but this not-quite-so-well-reviewed $50 rock tumbler should work if you are patient.
+- Motorized Rock Tumbler – I use a $100 Lortone 3lb Capacity Tumbler for fast, professional results but reviewers indicate that with patience, this $50 rock tumbler should work.

 - GLASS (see below for tips on recycling glass.
 For hard-to-find colors, you can buy the colored glass chunks made for high end firepits in red, black, and colbalt blue, )

 - 2 large thick plastic bags (clothing storage bags work great)